 The connections between child and animal protection have been prioritized in the US since the nineteenth century when Henry Bergh, the founder of the American Society for the Prevention of Cruelty to Animals (ASPCA), used New York State animal protection legislation to successfully argue on behalf of an abused and neglected ten-year-old girl named Mary Ellen.

-Like Henry Bergh, we believe that protections for children and animals need to be advanced together since their vulnerability in society often stem from the same problems.
+Like Henry Bergh, we believe that protections for children and animals need to be advanced together since their vulnerabilities in society often stem from the same problems.

-We work toward significant protections for animals in areas where we can bring to bear our expertise and experience in the fields of medicine, public health, and international affairs.
+We advance protections for animals in areas where we can bring to bear our expertise and experience in the fields of medicine, public health, and international affairs.

-Experts at the World Health Organization (WHO), the UN Environment Program (UNEP), and elsewhere know how to prevent these deadly outbreaks: all countries must end animal trafficking and close the wildlife markets where animals are sold and killed for food and commerce.
+Experts at the World Health Organization, the UN Environment Program, and other international organizations know how to prevent these deadly outbreaks.
+Countries must address animal trafficking and exploitation.

-A bipartisan bill in Congress would heed this advice and set us on the right path.
+Bipartisan bills in Congress would also heed this advice and set us on the right path.

 If passed, the Preventing Future Pandemics Act of 2021 would direct the US State Department to work with international partners to shut down commercial wildlife markets, stop the associated wildlife trade, and end the import, export, and sale of wildlife for human consumption.
 The bill could prevent another pandemic, which, in one year, cost more than 3 million human lives worldwide and uncounted animal lives in international farms, laboratories, and the wild.

-We support and bolster these efforts through public education, outreach, and advocacy, and we also call upon policymakers to go further by addressing the pandemic potential that is created in factory farms, slaughterhouses, and other food production industries that exploit people and animals.
-Additionally, we advocate for an end to public funding streams that maintain these exploitative systems through subsidies, export assistance, and regulatory exemptions.
+Please help us support these efforts, and help us call upon policymakers to go further by addressing the pandemic potential that is created in factory farms, slaughterhouses, and other food production industries that exploit people and animals.

 Advancing Research Protections